 docebatque . . . illas tamen in matrimonio, in societate fortunarum omnium civitatisque et quo nihil carius humano generi sit liberum fore (AUC I.9.14)

-and he was informing them . . . that nevertheless they would be in matrimonium, in partnership [with their husbands] in the successes of all and of the state and in their children -- than which there was nothing dearer to the human race.
+and he was informing them . . . that nevertheless they would be in matrimonium, in partnership [with their husbands] in the successes of everyone and of the state and in their children -- than which there was nothing dearer to the human race.

 Matrimonium refers to the social and economic institution of marriage and is used in a variety of phrases that signify the transfer of a woman from one household to another, as here in Caesar: